 I knew the name of the family who had offered them this hiding space; my father had visited them in 1991.
 My father made a video in which he told this part of his story.
 But only in 2017 I found the video again in which he talked about all the places he had been.
 He gave enough information so I could locate the Family Lansink.
 Last year I met them the first time.

-Mr Lansink didn't live on the farm anymore, but he took us there.
+Mr Lansink, the man whose father and grandfather hid my family, didn't live on the farm anymore, but he took us there.

-Tracing my father's history I discovered the names of many people who helped my family with their courage, compassion, and kindness, risking their lives in helping.
-I can identify and name 18 people.
+Tracing my father's history, I discovered the names of many people who demonstrated courage, compassion, and kindness, risking their lives to help my family.
+I can identify 18 people.

 I had no idea how I would feel coming to Germany, my father didn't want to come in 1991: He only visited the Netherlands.
 But I wanted to see the places he had been as a child and learn more about what happened to my family in Germany and Holland and I'm interested in learning from stories like this.